 Data from a GPS/GSM 20-70 transmitter travels directly through the GSM system to our secure MTI server.
 Our server will automatically parse the data and email four output files directly to the user, typically within 10 minutes of receiving the data.
 These four files will be familiar to our Argos/GPS users:

 Users can also sign up with Movebank at www.movebank.org and have data automatically transferred to their accounts.

 Regardless of the data retrieval option, the entire transmitted dataset, will be archived safely and always made available to the user.

-Our GSM/GPS transmitters have already undergone and passed testing by an independent test laboratory to obtain PTCRB and worldwide certification (see http://www.ptcrb.com/ under certified products.)
+Our GPS/GSM 20-70 Transmitters have undergone and passed testing by an independent test laboratory to obtain PTCRB and worldwide certification (see www.ptcrb.com under "Certified Devices").
 We believe we are the first and only biotelemetry company to achieve this certification for any GSM-based telemetry transmitter.
-Certification is legally required to use such devices on the worldwide GSM system.
+Certification ensures compliance and interoperability on the worldwide GSM system.

 Note: Though suitable for most applications, we do not recommend solar-powered transmitters for use on species that are likely to preen feathers over a backpack attachment or inhabit locations/latitudes where sunlight is limited, as these conditions may inhibit proper battery charging.